PXL-IT-NET/Guts-DotNetAdvanced/Chapter10_ADO_Transactions/README.md

 * GetAllAccountsOfCustomer: returns all the accounts linked to a certain customer
 * Add: adds a new account for a customer to the databse
 * Update: updates an existing account in the database
-* TransferMoney: transfer money between two accounts of the same customer
+* TransferMoney: transfer money between two accounts of the same customer.

 Use ADO.NET to implement these methods.
+The TransferMoney method should use a transaction to avoid money getting lost or created.
 The unit tests for this class will help you build a solid errorprone repository.

 #### AccountsWindow.xaml (.cs) (Bank.UI)